For Fragile Art and Luxury Items

 Careful maintenance of RH reduces the risk of static charge build-up on internal insulative surfaces and stops the lift-off of friable media, such as graphite, pastels and charcoal.

 Reducing electrostatic charge build-up can reduce the transfer of dust and pollutants, improving air quality (source BSI PAS 198).

 Museums | Dealers | Collectors | Retailers

-“Manoj manages to find the best in the people he works with and the projects which he develops.
-I have enjoyed Manoj’s excellent service and his continual search for improvement in his products: both professionalism and human quality in equal proportion”
+“ArtRatio manage to find the best in the people they work with and the projects they develop.
+I have enjoyed their excellent service and continual search for improvement in their products: both professionalism and human quality in equal proportion”